Jkhenz-dot/moldy-bread/replit.md

 - July 06, 2025: Fixed SQL syntax errors in BaseModel class for UPDATE queries with empty WHERE clauses
 - July 06, 2025: Made database tab visible by default instead of requiring 10 clicks to unlock
 - July 06, 2025: Verified personality context system working correctly with populated database data
+- July 06, 2025: Tested empty personality fields - system handles gracefully without errors
+- July 06, 2025: Renamed "Others" field to "To Do" in dashboard and AI responses
+- July 06, 2025: Adjusted "To Do" field height to 120px for better usability

 ## User Preferences